 - More than 700 million professionals meet on LinkedIn.
 It's the most effective place for B2B marketers to connect with decision-makers, influencers, executives and users.
-These potential buyers of your products or services use LinkedIn for business purposes, connect on a professional level, and use and share their knowledge.
-This is a different intention and way of thinking than with other social media platforms.
-And it's this emerging mindset that has led to the explosion of content that is now exchanged weekly through the LinkedIn feed.
-We think LinkedIn is really important for B2B companies, so we've written a lot about it - like in these articles on how to make the most of your LinkedIn Page , how to outsmart the LinkedIn algorithm, and how to optimise your personal profile.
+These potential buyers of your products or services use LinkedIn for business purposes, connect professionally, and use and share their knowledge.
+This is a different intention and way of thinking than other social media platforms.
+And this emerging mindset has led to the explosion of content that is now exchanged weekly through the LinkedIn feed.
+We think LinkedIn is essential for B2B companies, so we've written a lot about it - like in these articles on how to make the most of your LinkedIn Page, outsmart the LinkedIn algorithm, and optimise your profile.

 - With more than 2 billion monthly users, Facebook is still the most popular social platform.
-That means for your business: A large part of your target group is most likely active on Facebook every day.
+That means for your business: A large part of your target group is most likely active on Facebook daily.
 Facebook for business is and will remain a crucial discipline and should be an integral part of your social media plan.
 With Facebook, it's easy to turn your customers into a community by creating a Facebook page.
 Use Facebook to promote your content, and use paid advertising to convert it into leads.

-- More than 1 billion Instagram accounts worldwide are active every month - from users to influencers and companies.
+- More than 1 billion Instagram accounts worldwide are active monthly - from users to influencers and companies.
 The platform can help companies increase brand awareness, reach the right audience and convert visual content into sales.
-From major brands to local, family-run businesses, companies around the world achieve demonstrable results with Instagram.
+From major brands to local, family-run businesses, companies worldwide achieve demonstrable results with Instagram.
 Learn more about how to drive traffic from Instagram to your .com/.xx